judka-uriel/uriel-book/uriel_en.md

 I never had time to reflect on life's brevity, because new problems continually rained down on me in an unceasing stream.
-In general, there was not a single peaceful day in my life, so I never had time to stop and calmly contemplate this matter.  <!-- And if there had not been constant problems, I probably would have gone mad.
+In general, there was not a single quiet day in my life, so I never had time to stop and calmly contemplate this matter.  <!-- And if there had not been constant problems, I probably would have gone mad.
 Because people go mad when they lose meaning in life. --> But just in case, I kept track of scientific developments so as